 Do you love me?
 (LOVING ENVIRONMENT)

 This is the trickiest of all three questions.
 If your relationship with your parents is difficult, complicated, or non-existent you have been asking this question most of your life and the only person that can give you a satisfying answer is your parent.
 It has been my experience that the only way to heal is to mourn the loss of the love we never received as children.
 Every time my clients take the journey of grieving the loss/hope of having their parents see and love them, they heal.
 Painful, but no relationship can survive one or both of the partners asking the other, “am I loveable?”
 It is cliché, but true: if you cannot love yourself first, it is very difficult to experience the love of another.
 It gets even more complicated when you take into account how much your past experiences of love influence your present experience.
 For example, if your parent was highly critical of your way of being, you may be really uncomfortable with someone who praises you often.
 It may seem strange that this person who loves you is always so “nice” to you and you may walk away.
 Seems odd, yes, but one more time your brain is to blame.
 Early on you learned that if someone loves you they are critical.
-So the sweet high praising guy is creepy or too clingy only because he does not match your familial and historic definition of love.
+So the sweet high praising lover is creepy or too clingy only because they do not match your familial and historic definition of love.

 The answer in this area of the loving part of being securely attached is to begin to dissect in yourself how you define being loved.
 When you discover the answer, tell your partner.
 If you share the definition of love and they are willing to work it out with you or even better if you both work on your love definition together, you can heal your broken attachment.